Wxrren/Santas-Helpers/README.md

 ### Typography

-* For the fonts I worked with the fonts on materialise - These fonts are -apple-system, BlinkMacSystemFont ,"Segoe UI", Roboto ,Oxygen-Sans ,Ubuntu,Cantarell ,"Helvetica Neue", sans-serif.
+* For the fonts I worked with the fonts on materialise - These fonts are:
+  * -apple-system
+  * BlinkMacSystemFont
+  * "Segoe UI"
+  * Roboto
+  * Oxygen-Sans
+  * Ubuntu
+  * Cantarell
+  * "Helvetica Neue"
+  * sans-serif.

 This covers a range of devices such as iOS, windows, android ETC.

 I changed the font weight, to make it bolder and more readable.
 The result was a text that looked fitting for a kids christmas themed website.